Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Problem Setting

 \section{Problem Setting}

 Modern LLMs are typically trained in a two-stage process: pretraining on broad-coverage corpora, followed by finetuning on more specialized instruction-following datasets~\cite{ouyang2022training}.
-These models can be prone to hallucinating when prompted with inputs that are not well represented in the model's training data.
-While distribution shift with respect to the finetuning data (e.g., phrasing questions differently as in bottom right of Fig. \ref{fig:problem_setting}) can lead to hallucinatory generations, even queries that come from the finetuning distribution can lead to hallucinations, if the query requires knowledge of concepts scarcely represented in the pretraining corpus (bottom left of Fig. \ref{fig:problem_setting}).
-We focus on the latter regime of hallucinations in our work.
-Our goal is to better understand and control how LLMs make predictions in the face of unfamiliar inputs, which require knowledge of concepts that model does not possess.

-While our definition of unfamiliar inputs is imprecise, prior works have identified more concrete metrics that are representative of a model's familiarity to a query or concept in specific settings \citep{kandpal2023large, kadavath2022language}.
-In our experiments, we quantify the familiarity of an input using the number of times concepts from the input are mentioned in the pretraining corpus \citep{kandpal2023large} or, for structured generation tasks like classification, the confidence of the logits of the pretrained model's predicted response distribution~\citep{kadavath2022language}.
-For more details about our implementation of these metrics, see Appendix \ref{appdx:unfamiliarity_metrics}.
-We will use question-answer tasks as a testbed for our empirical evaluation in this work, though our analysis and method can apply to any prompted generation LLM task.
-To avoid confounding our observations the effects of distribution shift with respect to the finetuning distribution, we evaluate model predictions on held-out queries sampled from the same distribution as the finetuning data.
+These models are prone to generating undesirable responses when prompted with inputs that are not well represented in their training data.
+In particular, models tend to output plausible-sounding but factually incorrect responses when queried outside its pretraining distribution, and output nonsensical responses when queried outside its finetuning distribution.
+We focus on the former regime of hallucinations, where queries stylistically resemble examples in the finetuning data, but require concepts beyond the pretrained model's scope of knowledge.
+We call this kind of input \emph{unfamiliar} to the model.